William Sutherland

 Autocad LT by Autodesk - the brand name of Autocad with an attractive price has made this cut-down version of full Autocad a bestseller in the conservative UK market;

-Autocad full version still has a strong hold on the market; Autocad 2007 introduced much improved 3D modelling toolset and there is talk of Acad 2008 having parametrics included as well.
+Autocad full version still has a strong hold on the market; Autocad 2007 onwards introduced much improved 3D modelling toolset.

 VectorWorks